 You can see why if you only used the media as your guide to whether you should give officiating a try, you might be filled with some pretty skewed ideas:

-You have to master all the obscure rules, and the only time you will get recognition is when you fight or mess up.
-The only
+You have to master all the obscure rules, and the only time you will get noticed is when you fight or mess up.

 These ideas are crap ... but they are also 5% and 1%'ers.
 A true Social Ref knows that the most rewarding part of the job is not getting recognition, but fading into the background of a great game.
 At the end, the players will come up and shake your hand, and the look in their faces will show that they do appreciate you, even if they rarely say it out loud.